ucan-wg/invocation/README.md

 A Task is the subset of Invocation fields that uniquely determine the work to be performed.
 The nonce is important for distinguishing between non-idempotent executions of a Task by making the group together unique.

-A Task MUST be uniquely defined by a Task ID that is the CID of the following fields:
+A Task MUST be uniquely defined by a Task ID that is the CID of the following fields as a keyed map:

 - [Subject]
 - [Command]